Configuring PostgreSQL workspace data connections

 A destination database server.

 A Tonic Ephemeral snapshot.
-For more information, go to Writing data generation output to a Tonic Ephemeral snapshot.
+For more information, go to Writing output to Tonic Ephemeral.

 A container repository.
-For more information, go to Writing data generation output to a container repository.
+For more information, go to Writing output to a container repository.

 Under Destination Settings, to write the transformed data to a destination database on a database server, click Database Server.
 Structural installs any generally available extensions that are used on the source database.
 However, you must manually install any custom extensions and plugins.